rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-09-29-bronze-sponsors.md

 <a href="http://paymill.com"><img src="/img/sponsors/paymill.png" width="450"></a>

-[Paymill](http://paymill.com)  makes online payments easy.
-Wir bei PAYMILL mÃ¶chten dir die schnellste und einfachste Online-Payment-LÃ¶sung bieten, daran arbeiten wir hier jeden Tag mit Herzblut.
-Unsere Teammitglieder haben verschiedene HintergrÃ¼nde einschlieÃŸlich: Technik, Wirtschaft, Psychologie uvm.
-Unser internationales Team besteht aus Personen unterschiedlichster Nationen - GroÃŸbritannien, Frankreich, Deutschland, USA, Portugal, Brasilien, Polen, Pakistan und Argentinien.
+[Paymill](http://paymill.com)  makes online payments fast and easy.
+With a diverse international team, and a passionate drive to bring even more diversity to tech, the wanted to help make Summer of Code of code happen.

-JÃ¶rg Sutara, Co-Founder PAYMILL on their support:
+Jörg Sutara, Co-Founder PAYMILL on their support:
-*"We believe that developer communities help us improving our products through their interaction & curiosity.
-We support Rails Girls Summer of Code as it is an awesome initiative for awesome people and for the future - weâ€™re wishing all Girls a great time and that you'll never stop being curious!"*
+*"We believe that developer communities help us in improving our products through their interaction & curiosity.
+We support Rails Girls Summer of Code as it is an great initiative for awesome people and for the future - we're wishing everyone a great time and that you'll never stop being curious!"*

 <a href="http://groupon.com"><img src="/img/sponsors/groupon.png" width="450"></a>

 [Groupon](http://groupon.com) needs no introduction.

 Shannon Welling from Groupon on their support:
 *"Groupon is a company built largely with open source software - from rails, ruby, java, node, and others, we rely heavily on open source technologies to innovate in our daily work and encourage our engineers to give back to the OSS community.
-Community matters to us on an internal, local and global scaleâ€”itâ€™s fundamental to our companyâ€™s growth and to the well-being of the world at large which is why we're excited to once again sponsor Rails Girls Summer of Code."*
+Community matters to us on an internal, local and global scale.
+It's fundamental to our company's growth, and to the well-being of the world at large, which is why we're excited to once again sponsor Rails Girls Summer of Code."*

 Our bronze sponsors deserve a huge thank you for coming out in number to support Rails Girls Summer of Code.